 EMX said to the Tribunal that he had worked for LX but that, at the 2 July 2010 meeting, he had been fired and rehired such that nothing had changed until he had been let go the following week.
-He was working since four to five months later but was now earning less than half of his approximate seventy-five thousand euro per annum salary.
+He was working since four to five months later but was now earning less than half of his previous salary.